Mongo (Flash Gordon): Cartography

 Arlene Williamson (the first wife of Al Williamson) and Jim Keefe both drew maps of the planet Mongo, based closely on Raymond's stories.
 The game Flash Gordon & the Warriors of Mongo (see below), also featured Lin Carter's map of the planet, similar to the Arlene Williamson version.

 Mongo in other media

 Radio

 Starting April 22, 1935, the radio serial The Amazing Interplanetary Adventures of Flash Gordon, began airing.
 The series featured stories set on Mongo, closely following the plot of the comic strip.

 Film

 Flash Gordon (1936 serial)

 The 1936 serial depicts Mongo as a rogue planet drifting towards Earth.
 The serial's Mongo is a wild, rocky planet filled with monsters.

 Flash Gordon Conquers the Universe

 The second Flash Gordon serial was set on Mars, but the third returned to Mongo.
-In Flash Gordon Conquers the Universe Flash and his friends travel to Mongo's land of Frigia to find a cure for the Purple Death, which is ravishing Earth.
+In Flash Gordon Conquers the Universe Flash and his friends travel to Mongo's land of Frigia to find a cure for the Purple Death, which is ravaging Earth.